Table of Contents

 How long does it take to cash a check at an ATM?

-As long as you’ve endorsed your check, written the account number on the back, and have your debit card and PIN number ready, cashing a check at an ATM shouldn’t take more than a few minutes if the financial institution makes the funds available.
-Not all ATMs will be this fast; in some cases, it will take at least two days for the funds to clear.
+As long as you have endorsed your check, written the account number on the back, and have your debit card and PIN ready, cashing a check at an ATM shouldn’t take more than a few minutes if the financial institution makes the funds available.
+However, not all ATMs will be this fast.
+In some cases, it may take at least two days for the funds to clear.

 Can any type of check be cashed at an ATM?